GRAND: Guidance, Rebalancing, and Assignment for Networked Dispatch in Multi-Agent Path Finding: Conclusion

 \section{Conclusion}

-We proposed a hybrid task–scheduling architecture that pairs a learned, global guidance policy with a lightweight optimization layer for precise agent–task assignment.
-This separation yields higher throughput across scales, with gains attributable to reduced congestion, while keeping per-step latency well within a $1\,\mathrm{s}$ control budget and below the global matching baseline \ALGILP.
+We proposed a hybrid task–scheduling architecture that pairs a learned global guidance policy with a lightweight optimization layer for agent–task assignment.
+This separation yields higher throughput across scales, with gains attributable to reduced congestion, while keeping per-step latency within a $1\,\mathrm{s}$ control budget and below the global matching baseline \ALGILP.
 The policy also transfers zero-shot across occupancy ratios and map sizes without tuning.
-Beyond results, the approach highlights the value of graph neural representations for warehouse-like, graph-structured environments, providing compact and transferable inductive bias for large fleets and maps.
+The approach highlights the value of graph neural representations for warehouse-like, graph-structured environments, providing compact and transferable inductive bias for large fleets and maps.

-\paragraph*{Limitations and outlook} Key directions include: (i) co-design with path planning via joint learning to further reduce congestion; (ii) closing sim-to-real gaps using logs, disturbance modeling, and safety constraints; (iii) scaling to heterogeneous agents/tasks, time windows, and priorities, with parallelism/accelerators for guidance and local assignment; and (iv) theory on stability, sample efficiency, and performance bounds.
+\paragraph*{Limitations and outlook} Key directions include: (i) co-design with path planning via joint learning to further reduce congestion; (ii) closing sim-to-real gaps via log-driven calibration and better disturbance modeling, with explicit safety constraints for deploying GRAND on real systems; (iii) scaling to heterogeneous agents/tasks, time windows, and priorities, with parallelism/accelerators for guidance and local assignment; and (iv) developing theory on stability, sample efficiency, and performance bounds for the hybrid \gls{acr:rl}–optimization scheme.

 In summary, learning-based global guidance coupled with optimization-based local assignment offers a practical, scalable blueprint for real-time, high-throughput scheduling in classical and lifelong \gls{acr:mapf}/\gls{acr:mapd}, and a foundation for co-designed task–motion systems at industrial scale.